chhylp123/FMtree/README.md

 "human.fasta.index", "human.fasta.index.bwt", "human.fasta.index.sa" and "human.fasta.index.occ". `Please note that the input text can only include the characters which belong to {a, c, g, t, A, C, G, T}`.

-* When searching, the pattern must saved in "patterns.txt". `Like the text, patterns cannot includes any characters which does not belong to {a, c, g, t, A, C, G, T}`.
-If some patterns consist of such characters, the results of FMtree will be incorrect.
+* When searching, the pattern must be saved in "patterns.txt". `Like the text, patterns cannot includes any character which does not belong to {a, c, g, t, A, C, G, T}`.
+If some patterns consist of such characters, the results of FMtree would be incorrect.
 Users can randomly generate patterns using our programs (FMtree/Original_v/Original_s), or generate by themselves.

 For the program named "preprocess":